oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

 </copy>
 ```
 Since the lab will require you to make changes to the code, you will need to have a fork of the lab.
 To fork,
-1. click on the Fork button at the top right.
+1. Click on the Fork button at the top right.
-2. Select yourself as the owner and keep the repository name the same.
+2. Select your account as the owner and keep the repository name the same.
-3. Deselect Copy the `main` branch only (as you also want to copy the other branches)
+3. Deselect `Copy the main branch only` (as the lab-related files exist only in another branch)
 4. Finally, click on `Create fork`

     ![Fork Repository](./images/fork-repository.png)

-With a working fork of the lab repository under your own account, clone the forked repository by running the below command:
+With a working fork of the lab repository under your own account, clone the forked repository by running the below command.
+Remember to specify `--single-branch --branch cloudbank` as shown below, as this will only pull the files related to the lab:
 ```bash
 <copy>
  git clone --single-branch --branch cloudbank https://github.com/<username>/oci-react-samples